nullenc0de/gofuzz/README.md

 ## Contributing

 Contributions to improve the script are welcome.
 Please submit a pull request or open an issue to discuss proposed changes.

-## License

-[Specify the license under which you're releasing this script]

 ## Disclaimer